Places

 Ebisu·¥¥¥

-Regularly on the top 50 bars in Asia list.
-Beautiful cocktails, great table snacks, worth a visit.
+Regularly on the top 50 bars in Asia / the world list.
+Beautiful cocktails, great table snacks, and very cool vibe.
 Make a res if possible.
+There is Bar Trench and the larger Bar Trench Annex across the street.
+We prefer the original but its the same menu and drinks.

 Skip It IfYou don't want to spend on drinks.
-There can be a line.
+There can be a line if you don’t have a reservation.

 Verified by Max (lived in Tokyo 6 months)